Georgia Cryptologic Center

 The Georgia Cryptologic Center (GCC) or NSA Georgia is a U.S. National Security Agency (NSA) and Central Security Service (CSS) facility located within Fort Gordon, located outside of Augusta, Georgia.
 The 604000 ft2 facility opened on March 5, 2012, at a cost of $286 million.
-The GCC's facilities has capacity to employ up to 4,000 personnel.
+The GCC's facilities have the capacity to employ up to 4,000 personnel.
 Its primary focus is on signals intelligence intercepts from Europe, the Middle East, and North Africa.
 The facility is known by the codename "Sweet Tea".

 Operations

 According to the NSA, the Georgia Cryptologic Center "specializes in working closely with military customers to understand their operations, their requirements and their culture to ensure that signals intelligence is tailored and responsive to the needs of the warfighter."
 The Georgia Cryptologic Center is staffed by both civilian contractors and by military personnel from the United States Army Intelligence and Security Command's 706th Military Intelligence Group, also stationed at Fort Gordon, who specialize in signals intelligence.
 When the facility opened, the proposed ratio of military to civilian personnel was approximately 3:1.
 As of 2020, Fort Gordon is also the headquarters of United States Army Cyber Command (ARCYBER), which works closely alongside NSA Georgia.

-The facilities's personnel include Tailored Access Operations (TAO) units and Farsi-language translators.
+The facilities's personnel include Tailored Access Operations (TAO) units and Persian-language translators.